mosip/documentation/docs/id-authentication-internal-service-developer-guide.md

 For the code setup, clone the repository and follow the guidelines mentioned in the [Code Contributions](https://docs.mosip.io/1.2.0/community/code-contributions).

-### Importing and building of a project
+### Importing and building a project

 1. Open the project folder where `pom.xml` is present.
-2. Open command prompt from the same folder.
+2. Open the command prompt from the same folder.
 3. Run the command `mvn clean install -Dgpg.skip=true` to build the project and wait for the build to complete successfully.
-4. After building of a project, open Eclipse and select `Import Projects → Maven → Existing Maven Projects → Next → Browse to project directory → Finish`.
+4. After building a project, open Eclipse and select `Import Projects → Maven → Existing Maven Projects → Next → Browse to project directory → Finish`.
-5. After successful importing of project, update the project by right-click on `Project → Maven → Update Project`.
+5. After successfully importing of project, update the project by right-clicking on `Project → Maven → Update Project`.

 <img src="_images/import-project.png" width="750" height="450">

 ## Environment setup

 1\.
 For the environment setup, you need an external JAR that is available [here](https://oss.sonatype.org/#nexus-search;gav~~kernel-auth-adapter~1.2.0-SNAPSHOT~~) with different versions.
-(E.g.: You can download `kernel-auth-adapter.jar` and add to project `Libraries → Classpath → Add External JARs → Select Downloaded JAR → Add → Apply and Close`).
+(E.g.: You can download `kernel-auth-adapter.jar` and add to the project `Libraries → Classpath → Add External JARs → Select Downloaded JAR → Add → Apply and Close`).

 <img src="_images/add-external-library.png" width="750" height="450">